 For a bond to be created, an I,J pair of atoms must be a distance D apart such that rmin <= D <= rmax.

 special_bonds weight for 1-2 interactions must be 0.0

-- a pair_style must be defined
+a pair_style must be defined

-- no kspace_style defined
+no kspace_style defined

 These settings are required so that a neighbor list can be created to search for nearby atoms.
 Pairs of atoms that are already bonded cannot appear in the neighbor list, to avoid creation of duplicate bonds.
 The neighbor list for all atom type pairs must also extend to a distance that encompasses the rmax for new bonds to create.

-An additional requirement is that your system must be ready to perform a simulation.
+An additional requirement for this style is that your system must be ready to perform a simulation.
 This means, for example, that all pair_style coefficients be set via the pair_coeff command.
 A bond_style command and all bond coefficients must also be set, even if no bonds exist before this command is invoked.
 This is because the building of neighbor list requires initialization and setup of a simulation, similar to what a run command would require.

 Note that you can change any of these settings after this command executes, e.g. if you wish to use long-range Coulombic interactions via the kspace_style command for your subsequent simulation.

 The single/bond style creates a single bond of type btype between two atoms with IDs batom1 and batom2.
 Btype must be a value between 1 and the number of bond types defined.